Information from the School Nurse

 Parent permission to accompany written Medical Provider order for self-carry medication in school

-The examination must be completed by a New York State licensed physician, physician assistant or nurse practitioner and documented on the approved "Required NYSED Student Health Examination Form" for School.
-The NEW Health Examination Form is required effective 7/1/2018, it can be found here and can also be picked up in the nurse's office.
+The physical examination must be completed by a New York State licensed physician, physician assistant, or nurse practitioner.
+It is recommended that it be documented on the approved "Required NYSED Student Health Examination Form" for School.

 School/sports physicals may be obtained at Tully Family Practice if you are unable to obtain a physical through your family physician.
 Immunizations and medical treatment are not available through school sponsored physicals.

 The district’s School Health Services program supports your student’s academic success by promoting health in the school setting.
 One way that we provide care for your student is by performing the health screenings as mandated by the State of New York.
-Hearing, Vision, and Scoliosis screenings are required to take place in school at certain grade levels unless completely documented on a current health and physical that the screenings were performed by their health care provider.
+Hearing, vision, and scoliosis screenings are required to take place in school at certain grade levels unless completely documented on a current health physical that the screenings were performed by their health care provider.

 The screenings will include:

-Distance acuity- Sharpness of clearness of vision looking at objects at a distance
+Distance acuity- Sharpness or clearness of vision looking at objects at a distance

-Near vision- sharpness of clearness of vision looking at objects close up
+Near vision- sharpness or clearness of vision looking at objects close up

 Color perception (color vision)- the ability to distinguish colors